 Solo Vocal Artist

-Now in its 16th year, Westminster is pleased to offer this summer program for the high school solo vocalist.
+Westminster is pleased to offer this virtual summer program for the high school solo vocalist.

 An excellent opportunity for the dedicated young classical singer to explore the many facets of developing the singer's art.
 Students study voice in daily private lessons and participate in master classes taught by Westminster artist faculty members.
 Seminars and Master Classes in applying and auditioning for colleges of music, dealing with performance anxiety and memorization, musical style, musicianship, careers in music, recital preparation, performance protocol and language are also offered.